-Trainees consolidate their understanding of the Primary National Curriculum for Key Stages One and Two and the Statutory and Non-Statutory guidance for the Early Year Foundation Stage.
-They continue to develop various pedagogical approaches used across subjects, exploring the overlap of policy and practice.
+Trainees continue to familiarise themselves with the Primary National Curriculum for Key Stages One and Two and the Statutory and Non-Statutory guidance for the Early Year Foundation Stage.
+They work to develop various pedagogical approaches used across subjects, exploring the overlap of policy and practice.

-Trainees will demonstrate their understanding of progression and assessment within the curriculum subjects in the relevant phases.
+Trainees will begin to consider progression and assessment within the curriculum subjects in the relevant phases.